 Often, when natural disasters strike or war drives families from their homes, our hearts ache with compassion but we don’t know how to help.
 If you’ve wondered how to volunteer to quilt for charity, look no further.
 Making Lutheran World Relief Mission Quilts is a tangible way to express love to our neighbors in need.
 Quilts can be used as warm bedding, simple tents or floor coverings.
-Each one reflects God’s loving presence in a world rife with suffering.
-As the COVID-19 outbreak evolves, we'll keep this page updated to reflect any changes to the Quilt and Kit Ministry.
+Each one reflects God's loving presence in a world rife with suffering.

 LWR distributed its first quilts in 1945 to families in war-torn Europe following the Second World War.
 Within a decade, the ministry was reaching around the globe to villages far removed from the world’s attention.
 Today, an average of 300,000 quilts are lovingly given worldwide each year.